sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>getdata</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Library for reading and writing dirfile data
+Short desc    : Library for reading and writing dirfile data
 URL          : http://getdata.sourceforge.net/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The GetData Project is the reference implementation of the Dirfile Standards,
+Descript     : The GetData Project is the reference implementation of the Dirfile Standards,
              : a filesystem-based database format for time-ordered binary data.
 The Dirfile
              : database format is designed to provide a fast, simple format for storing and
              : reading data.